JL710/iced-guide/src/layout/3_columns_rows.md

 ## Wrapping

-Rows can do one thing that columns can't.
-They are able to wrap.
-You can activate row wrapping by calling `.wrap()` on them.
+Rows offer a feature that columns don't—they can wrap their children elements onto new lines.
+You enable this by calling the `.wrap()` method on a row.

-When activated, children are layouted different.
-If the horizontal space is filled with some children, the ret placed in a new row below.
+Once wrapping is activated, the layout of the row’s children changes.
+If the available horizontal space fills up, any extra children automatically move to a new row below.
-Children with a width set to `Fill`/`FillPortion` will fill all remaining horizontal space, and thus resulting in a row break.
-Children with a fixed/shrink width are placed next to each other until the horizontal space left is not enough leading to a row break.
+Additionally, children with a width set to `Fill` or `FillPortion` expand to take up any remaining horizontal space, which can trigger a row break.
+In contrast, children with fixed or shrink widths continue to be placed side by side until there isn’t enough space, at which point they break onto a new row.